gvsu-cis350/base/docs/software_requirements_specification.md

    1. The game shall create a save file when the player clicks “save”.
    2. The game shall allow the player to view the dialogue history by clicking “History”.
 3. Story Interaction
+   1. The game shall display a new scene or line of dialogue when the player clicks the screen.
-   1. The player shall earn favor points with a romanceable character upon choosing a specific dialogue option.
+   2. The player shall earn favor points with a romanceable character upon choosing a specific dialogue option.
-   2. The game shall provide response options to interact with romanceable characters.
+   3. The game shall provide response options to interact with romanceable characters.
-   3. The game shall update the players stats after each dialogue selection.
+   4. The game shall update the players stats after each dialogue selection.
 4. Story Branching
    1. The game shall branch into different storylines according to chosen dialogue options.
    2. The player shall unlock the good ending of a romanceable character when the player has enough favor points with the character.
+   3. The game shall unlock the bad ending if not enough favor points were earned for any romanceable character.
 5. User Interface
    1. The game shall load different visual scenes for romanceable character interactions.